Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces. There are three reasons for this:

 Nothing beats real people talking about their experiences to shine a light on marketing hype.

-Is a Variable Speed Furnace Worth It?
+Is the Fancy Furnace Worth It?

 If you're looking to enjoy the claimed benefits the answer to the above question is no.